What to Expect From Your Full Body Photobiomodulation Treatment

 A photobiomodulation device, either as a bed, panel, or even laser device, uses light to activate a change in the body.
-Photobiomodulation most specifically refers to red light and near-infrared light that actives that mitochondria, which you may remember as the powerhouse of the cell.
-Mitochondria are important for the synthesis, or production, of ATP (adenosine triphosphate), which provide energy to our cells, and ultimately our bodies.
+Photobiomodulation refers explicitly to red light and near-infrared light that active the mitochondria, which you may remember as the powerhouse of the cell.
+Mitochondria are essential for the synthesis, or production, of ATP (adenosine triphosphate), which provides energy to our cells, and, ultimately, our bodies.

 What is PBMT Used For?

-Photobiomodulation therapy has a number of effects on the body, such as reducing inflammation and boosting collagen production.
+Photobiomodulation therapy has several effects on the body, such as reducing inflammation and boosting collagen production.

-Sleep & Mood: Using PBMT in the evening can help you correct your circadian rhythm that can be easily disrupted by fluorescent light from your place of work and blue light from computer and phone screens.
+Sleep & Mood: Using PBMT in the evening can help you correct your circadian rhythm, which can be easily disrupted by fluorescent light from your place of work and blue light from computer and phone screens.
 Sleep is also closely linked to our mood, so improved sleep can help improve mood and combat winter blues.

 Skin Care: Increased collagen production from PBMT helps improve the look of fine lines and wrinkles, and decreased inflammation can bring down the redness and swelling from acne.

-Reduce Pain & Inflammation: Through increased cell energy that increases cell proliferation (replication) as well as a vasodilation effect that temporarily increases circulation in the body, PBMT can resolve pain and inflammation from an injury or chronic condition like arthritis or tendonitis.
-Additionally, full body photobiomodulation can help combat oxidative stress that can cause inflammation throughout our body.
+Reduce Pain & Inflammation: Through increased cell energy that increases cell proliferation (replication) and a vasodilation effect that temporarily increases circulation in the body, PBMT can resolve pain and inflammation from an injury or chronic condition like arthritis or tendonitis.
+Additionally, full-body photobiomodulation can help combat oxidative stress that can cause inflammation throughout our bodies.

 Before Your Treatment Session

-Before your treatment session, you’ll be able to talk to a clinician who can answer any questions you have about the process.
+Before your treatment session, you’ll be able to talk to a clinician who can answer any questions about the process.
 This person will also go over your goals for the treatment.
-Are you looking for something specific, like to improve signs of aging in your skin, or are you looking to use red therapy in the benefit of your overall wellness?
-It’s important for the clinician to understand what you’re looking to achieve to determine the wavelengths of light as well as any pulsing light settings, the length of the session, how many sessions you’ll need.
+Are you looking for something specific, like improving signs of aging in your skin, or are you looking to use red therapy to benefit your overall wellness?
+The clinician needs to understand what you’re looking to achieve to determine the wavelengths of light and any pulsing light settings, the length of the session, and how many sessions you’ll need.